davemfish/invest-sdr-scenario-compare/README.md

 The output workspace also includes a folder for each scenario (other than the baseline), which includes the differenced rasters and watershed results table.

+### How to install InVEST plugins?

+InVEST Workbench users can install this plugin using the "Manage Plugins" menu within the Workbench, and this plugin's URL: https://github.com/davemfish/invest-sdr-scenario-compare/

+Python users can install this repository from source:
+`pip install invest-sdr-scenario-compare@git+https://github.com/davemfish/invest-sdr-scenario-compare.git@main`
+See `pyproject.toml` for dependencies.